Mary Weatherford

-Mary Weatherford (born 1963) is a Los Angeles-based painter.
-She is known for her large paintings incorporating neon lighting tubes.
+Mary Weatherford (born 1963) is a Los Angeles–based painter.
+She is known for her large abstract paintings incorporating neon lighting tubes.
 Her work is featured in museums and galleries including the Hirshhorn Museum and Sculpture Garden, Brooklyn Museum, Museum of Modern Art, and the High Museum of Art.
 Weatherford's solo exhibitions include Mary Weatherford: From the Mountain to the Sea at Claremont McKenna College, I've Seen Gray Whales Go By at Gagosian West, and Like The Land Loves the Sea at David Kordansky Gallery, Los Angeles.
 Her work has been part of group exhibitions at the Museum of Modern Art and the Rose Art Museum at Brandeis University.

-Life and career
+Early life

-Weatherford was born in Ojai, California and raised in Los Angeles.
+Weatherford was born in Ojai, California, and raised in Los Angeles.
 She studied visual arts and art history at Princeton University, graduating in 1984.
 After graduation, she lived and worked in New York where in 1985 she was a Helena Rubinstein Fellow in the Independent Study Program of the Whitney Museum of American Art.
 She returned to Southern California in 1999 and later received an M.F.A. from the Milton Avery Graduate School of the Arts at Bard College.
-Early in her career she also collaborated with her late sister, the writer Margaret Weatherford, on performance art and worked as a bookkeeper for the artist Mike Kelley.